fbridault/pres/RMLL/f4s.rst

 **Cons**

 - Think design differently
-- Need to write a new class for each new function
+- Need to write a new class for each new functionality

 **Pros**